dowjones/react-dropdown-tree-select/README.md

 #### radioSelect

 Turns the dropdown into radio select dropdown.

-Similar to `simpleSelect` in the sense that you can only select one value, but keeps the tree/children structure.
+Like `simpleSelect`, you can only select one value; but keeps the tree/children structure.

 ⚠️ If multiple nodes in data are selected - by setting either `checked` or `isDefaultValue`, only the first visited node stays selected.

 ### showPartiallySelected